Doves as symbols

 Doves, typically domestic pigeons white in plumage, are used in many settings as symbols of peace, freedom, or love.
-Doves appear in the symbolism of Judaism, Christianity, Islam and paganism, and of both military and pacifist groups.
+Doves appear in the symbolism of Judaism, Christianity, Islam and paganism, and pacifist groups.

-Mythology
+Ancient religions

 In ancient Mesopotamia, doves were prominent animal symbols of Inanna-Ishtar, the goddess of love, sexuality, and war.
 Doves are shown on cultic objects associated with Inanna as early as the beginning of the third millennium BC.
 Lead dove figurines were discovered in the temple of Ishtar at Aššur, dating to the thirteenth century BC, and a painted fresco from Mari, Syria shows a giant dove emerging from a palm tree in the temple of Ishtar, indicating that the goddess herself was sometimes believed to take the form of a dove.

-In the story The Epic of Gilgamesh, the god of water, Enki, warns the character Utnapishtim that the gods are going to create a massive flood.
-He then tells Utnapishtim to build a giant boat to save all living beings from the flood.
-The cataclysmic storm arrives, lasting for seven days.
-After the storm subsides, Enki tells Utnapishtim to release a dove and a raven to find land.
-The dove merely circles and returns.
+In the Epic of Gilgamesh, Utnapishtim releases a dove and a raven to find land; the dove merely circles and returns.
 Only then does Utnapishtim send forth the raven, which does not return, and Utnapishtim concludes the raven has found land.

 In the ancient Levant, doves were used as symbols for the Canaanite mother goddess Asherah.

 The ancient Greek word for "dove" was peristerá, which may be derived from the Semitic phrase peraḥ Ištar, meaning "bird of Ishtar".
 In classical antiquity, doves were sacred to the Greek goddess Aphrodite, who absorbed this association with doves from Inanna-Ishtar.
 Aphrodite frequently appears with doves in ancient Greek pottery.
 The temple of Aphrodite Pandemos on the southwest slope of the Athenian Acropolis was decorated with relief sculptures of doves with knotted fillets in their beaks and votive offerings of small, white, marble doves were discovered in the temple of Aphrodite at Daphni.
 During Aphrodite's main festival, the Aphrodisia, her altars would be purified with the blood of a sacrificed dove.
 Aphrodite's associations with doves influenced the Roman goddesses Venus and Fortuna, causing them to become associated with doves as well.

 In the Japanese mythology, doves are Hachiman's familiar spirit.
 Hachiman is the syncretic divinity of archery and war incorporating elements from both Shinto and Buddhism.

-In Native American cultures, doves are viewed as symbols of gentleness and peace.
-A Cheyenne proverb goes as follows: “If a man is as wise as a serpent, he can afford to be as harmless as a dove.”
-The proverb is similar to Jesus Christ's statement from Matthew 10.16 – 22: "See, I am sending you out like sheep into the midst of wolves; so be wise as serpents and innocent as doves.”
-In addition, the Blackfoot tribe view the dove as a sacred bird that protects warriors in battle.
-Thus, Blackfoot warriors would wear dove feathers in battle.